jakobevangelista/nextauth-clerk-migration/README.md

 #### Script to get all users in existing database within a queue

 Store all users in a queue for batch processing.
 This can be done using a standalone nodejs script.
-The implementation uses nextjs app router's server components.
+The implementation uses nextjs app router's server components and Upstash for the queue.

 The process is just iterating through all the users, storing them in a queue for the cron job to process individually.
 Definitely scaling concerns but you can modify this solution to fit your scale.

+If you are using oauth, you don't have to store a password.

 ```js
 // src/app/batch/page.tsx